-(925) 473-7471 | TDD (925) 439-5709 | Google voice: (925) 318-1673 DSPSoffice@losmedanos.edu
+www.losmedanos.edu/dsps (925) 473-7471 | TDD (925) 439-5709 DSPSoffice@losmedanos.edu

 The Disabled Students Program and Services (DSPS) provides reasonable academic accommodations and auxiliary aids and specialized instruction to individuals with verified disabilities.
 To ensure equality of access for students with disabilities, academic accommodations and auxiliary aids shall be provided to the extent necessary to comply with state and federal law regulations.
 For each student, academic accommodations and auxiliary aids shall specifically address those functional limitations of the disability that adversely affect equal educational opportunity.